vica781/Rock_Paper_Scissors_Lizard_Spock_PP2/README.md

    - The detailed infoprmation about images used in the project can be found in [Imagery of README.md](#imagery).
 The images were downloaded from different sources, because there are so many, it would be too tedious to list all of them.
 Though, I appreciate the rightful ownership of all of them.

 ### Code

+   -  The weapons chosen by player and computer are displayed in the corresponding fields by reflecting the images on the Y-axis.
+The code was taken from Code taken from http://thenewcode.com/483/Flipping-Images-With-CSS-Transforms#:~:text=Reversing%20the%20orientation%20of%20images,the%20element%20horizontally%20or%20vertically and adapted to the needs of the project.

 ###  ACKNOWLEDGEMENTS